initialcapacity/machine-setup/README.md

 # Machine Setup for M-series Macs

 This repo sets up a new computer Mac using a very lightweight bash script.
-There are no options (yet) and it includes settings based on Initial Capacity's own usage.
+It includes settings based on Initial Capacity's own usage.
+There are options to set up your own .dotfiles for additional apps and preferences on laptops.

 ## Prerequisites
-1. Apple ID and password
 1. Desired machine name
 1. Desired account name and password
+## Optional
+1. A public Dotfiles repo in your personal GitHub account (github.com/githubusername/dotfiles.git) with:
+   1. A list of apps you'd like to install (app_personalization.sh)
+   1. Any Mac preferences (preferences.sh)

 ## Start setup
 1. Select language: English